Handover of thirteen icons recovered from smugglers to the Russian Museum

 |Yuri Korolev and Sergey Bulavsky|

 9 November 2017 a handover ceremony of thirteen icons recovered from smugglers by the officers of the Federal Security Service (FSB) as a result of actions combating illicit cross-border movement of cultural property at the Russian customs was held in the Russian Museum at the Mikhailovsky Palace.
-The art expertise detected icons of historical, cultural and artistic significance.
+The art expertise detected icons of historical, cultural and artistic importance.
 Thirteen icons selected by the experts represent paintings of XVII-XIX centuries created at various artistic centres in Russia.

 |Irina Solovyova demonstrates the Mother of God "Prayer for People"|